"What Do You TRUTHFULLY Believe About Your Personal Appearance?"

 Whether valid or not, the firm belief one carries wins every time over the

 I recall the sheer terror I felt each time I was called on to give a speech.
 I read all the books on public speaking and used the all the suggested relaxation techniques, but I still shook like a leaf in a hurricane when I stood in front of an audience.

-I have since conquered this personal monster, but my fear of public speaking is related to the thought I was ugly . . . the two words I heard and internalized so long ago.
+I have since conquered this personal monster, but my fear of public speaking is related to the thought I was ugly . . .
+The two words I heard and internalized so long ago.

 I'm a professional musician and recording artist.
-Let me know I am booked to give a solo piano concert where 25,000 people will be in attendance, and I feel NO nervousness whatsoever; in fact, I look forward to the event with pronounced, optimistic anticipation!
+Let me know I am booked to give a solo piano concert where 25,000 people will be in attendance, and I feel NO nervousness whatsoever; in fact, I look forward to the event with pronounced, positive anticipation!

 Why the seeming disparity?

 The Flip Side